satellitehazee/pokebot-deck-builder/README.md

 # Credits

 This project's purpose was to fulfill a project assignment for AI class.
-*we didn't understand git not AI back then, so please don't expect much
+*we didn't understand git nor AI back then, so please don't expect much

 Contributor: